htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     If the configuration triggers the detection of virtual machine software, a boolean value reporting the success thereof; otherwise undefined.
-May also become ``False`` if HTCondor determines that it can’t start a VM (even if the appropriate software is detected).
+May also become ``False`` if HTCondor determines that it can't start a VM (even if the appropriate software is detected).
     :index:`IsWakeAble<single: IsWakeAble; ClassAd machine attribute>` ``IsWakeAble``:
     A boolean value that when ``True`` identifies that the machine has